-The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the company and Group and enable them to ensure that the financial statements comply with the requirements of the Isle of Man Companies Act 2006.
-They are also responsible for taking steps for the prevention and detection of fraud and other irregularities.
+The Directors are responsible for keeping proper accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and Group and enable them to ensure that the financial statements comply with the requirements of the Isle of Man Companies Act 2006.
+They are also responsible for safeguarding the assets of the company and the group and for taking steps for the prevention and detection of fraud and other irregularities.